nert-nlp/curiam/README.md

     $ pip install "pygamma-agreement[cbc]"
     ```

-    /// For Apple silicon, install CBC with homebrew, then cython from conda-forge, then

-    Install cvxopt with conda, then `pip install pygamma-agreement` without cbc
+    Installing `pygamma-agreement` for Apple silicon is difficult.
+Intalling `cvxopt` via conda and then `pip install pygamma-agreement` without cbc may work, but I haven't tested it.
+If it does work, it may be slow.

 ## Acknowledgments
 ---